manifold-systems/manifold/docs/docs.md

 * generated code is often cached and shared, which leads to stale cache issues
 * customers often need to change metadata, which requires access to code generators

-In stark contrast to code generators, the _Type Manifold API_ plugs directly into the Java compiler so that to produce types on demand.
+In stark contrast to code generators, the _Type Manifold API_ plugs directly into the Java compiler to produce types on demand.
 As such your code can reference a structured data source directly and type-safely without any code generation build step.
 In essence the Type Manifold API reinvents code generation:
 * Structured data sources are virtual Java types!